smikhalevski/react-corsair/README.md

 </dl>

-If an error is thrown during `lazyComponent` loading, an [error boundary](#error-boundaries) is rendered and router would retry loading the component again later.
+If an error is thrown during `lazyComponent` loading, an [error boundary](#error-boundaries) is rendered and router would retry loading the component again during the next navigation.

 ## Data loading